 How To Score 700+ On The GMAT—Top Test Prep Tips From The MBAs Who’ve Done It

-MBA students at Wharton, LBS, Oxford Saïd, Tepper, and more, tell you how to ace the dreaded admission test
+Aiming for a 700+ GMAT score?
+MBA students at Wharton, LBS, Oxford Saïd, Tepper, and more, tell you how to ace the business school admission test

-At Chicago Booth, the student average GMAT score is 726 (out of a maximum 800).
-At Hong Kong’s HKUST, 710.
+At Chicago Booth, the student average GMAT score is 730 (out of a maximum 800).
+At INSEAD, 708.
 To be admitted by the top tier schools, it helps to get a 700+ GMAT.

-We spoke to seven high-achieving MBAs from seven top business schools to find out how.
+BusinessBecause spoke to high-achieving MBAs from some of the world's top business schools to find out how to get a 700+ GMAT score.

 To score high in the GMAT requires hard work, focus and honesty with your weak areas.
 If you don't need to prepare for it, count yourself in the genius category!